SirGolem/SirGolem/README.md

 # SirGolem

 Hi, I am a hobby programmer interested in many aspects of development.
 I am most familiar with JavaScript/TypeScript, React, Next.js, TailwindCSS, Python and Unity/C#.
+I have built many Discord bots and websites, amongst other things.

 ## Stats